-4.2.20 There is potential for the new HS2 station location to provide an exciting new focus for plans for the South Bank area, forming one of the largest regeneration projects in

-Europe.
-The location of the HS2 station and its route remain subject to assessment before clarity can be given on how they will be integrated into the area in a way that meets the city's ambitions for placemaking and growth.
-In conjunction with the NGT trolleybus scheme, these major transport infrastructure investments will transform accessibility with two NGT stops proposed in the South Bank area.

-- 4.2.21 The Leeds Station Southern Entrance at Little Neville Street will significantly improve the ease of pedestrian access between the station and the South Bank area, helping to support the sustainable growth of the area, as an employment and leisure destination. - 4.2.22 Part of the area is dominated by major roads such as Great Wilson Street, Hunslet Lane, Black Bull Street and Crown Point Road which create severance resulting in a poor environment for pedestrians and cyclists.
+- 4.2.20 There is potential for the new The HS2 station/ Yorkshire Hub location proposals to provide an exciting new focus for plans for the South Bank area, with potential for this to forming one of the largest regeneration projects in Europe.
+The location of the HS2 station and its-route and the Yorkshire Hub remain subject to a decision by Government, assessment before clarity can be given on with the emerging South Bank Masterplan establishing the principles for how they will be integrated into the area in a way that meets the city's ambitions for placemaking and growth.
+In conjunction with the NGT trolleybus scheme, these major transport infrastructure investments will transform accessibility with two NGT stops proposed in the South Bank area. - 4.2.21 The Leeds Station Southern Entrance at Little Neville Street will significantly improve the ease of pedestrian access between the station and the South Bank area, helping to support the sustainable growth of the area, as an employment and leisure destination. - 4.2.22 Part of the area is dominated by major roads such as Great Wilson Street, Hunslet Lane, Black Bull Street and Crown Point Road which create severance resulting in a poor environment for pedestrians and cyclists.
 The completion of the Inner Ring Road link to the M621 offers an opportunity to better manage the network by reducing through traffic and creating improved conditions and environment for pedestrians and cyclists.